-Each eligible employee receives a monthly retirement benefit, beginning at normal retirement age (65), based on a percentage (1.75%) of the average monthly compensation of such employee before retirement, multiplied by his years of service (up to a maximum of 30 years).
-Full credit is given for the first 25 years of service, and half credit is given for years over 25 and less than 30.
-Benefits are reduced for retirement before normal retirement age.
-Average monthly compensation is generally defined as average monthly base salary over the five years of highest compensation in the ten-year period preceding retirement.
-For 1996, the compensation recognized for plan purposes for Mr. Rainville and Mr. Sindoni was [\$150,000 and \$145,500] respectively.
-The estimated credited years of service recognized under the Retirement Plan for Mr. Rainville and Mr. Sindoni is 30 and 22, respectively, assuming retirement at age 65.
-Mr. Healy, Mr. Lamort de Gail and Mr. Bergstedt are not entitled to receive any benefits under the Retirement Plan.
-No benefits under the Retirement Plan vest for an employee until after five years of participation, at which time they become fully vested.
-The benefits shown in the above table are subject to reduction for Social Security benefits.
-The plan benefits shown are payable during the employee's lifetime unless the employee elects another form of benefit that provides death benefit protection.
-Severance Agreements agreements provide severance benefits if there is a change of control of Thermo Electron that is not approved by the Board of Directors of Thermo Electron and the employee's employment with Thermo Electron or the majority-owned subsidiary is terminated, for whatever reason, within one year thereafter.
+In 1988, Thermo Electron entered into severance agreements with several of its key employees, including key employees of the Corporation and other majority-owned subsidiaries.
+These agreements provide severance benefits if there is a change of control of Thermo Electron that is not approved by the board of directors of Thermo Electron and the employee's employment with Thermo Electron or the majority-owned subsidiary is terminated, for whatever reason, within one year thereafter.
 For purposes of the agreement a change of control exists upon (i) the acquisition of 50% or more of the outstanding common stock of Thermo Electron by any person without the prior approval of the board of directors of Thermo Electron, (ii) the failure of the board of directors of Thermo Electron, within two years after any contested election of directors or tender or exchange offer not approved by the board of directors, to be constituted of a majority of directors holding office prior to such event or (iii) any other event that the board of directors of Thermo Electron determines constitutes an effective change of control of Thermo Electron.
 Each of the recipients of these agreements would receive a lump-sum benefit at the time of a qualifying severance equal to the highest total cash compensation paid to the employee by Thermo Electron or the majority-owned subsidiary in any 12-month period during the three years preceding the severance event.
-A qualifying severance exists (i) if the employment of the executive officer is terminated for any reason within one year after a change in control of Thermo Electron or (ii) a group of directors of Thermo Electron consisting of directors of Thermo Electron on the date of the severance agreement or, if an election contest or tender or exchange offer for Thermo Electron's common stock has occurred, the directors of Thermo Electron immediately prior to such election contest or tender or exchange offer, and any future directors who are nominated or elected by such directors, determines that any other termination of the executive officer's employment should be treated as a qualifying severance.
+A qualifying severance exists (i) if the employment of the executive officer is terminated for any reason within one year after a change in control of Thermo Electron or (ii) a group of directors of Thermo Electron consisting of directors of Thermo Electron on the date of the severance agreement or, if an election contest or tender or exchange offer for Thermo Electron's common stock has occurred, the directors of Thermo Electron immediately prior to such election contest or tender or exchange offer, and any future directors who are nominated or elected by such directors, determine that any other termination of the executive officer's employment should be treated as a qualifying severance.
 The benefits to be provided are limited so that the payments would not constitute so-called "excess parachute payments" under applicable provisions of the Internal Revenue Code of 1986.
-Assuming that severance benefits would have been payable under these agreements as of December 28, 1996, Mr. Rainville would have received approximately \$415,000.
+Assuming that severance benefits would have been payable under these agreements as of January 3, 1998, Mr. Rainville would have received approximately \$420,000.